Skip to content

 The Guardian

-The Dudok Quartet Amsterdam is forging a reputation as one of the most creative and versatile quartets of its generation.
+Dudok Quartet Amsterdam has forged a reputation as one of the most creative and versatile quartets of its generation.
 With its ethos of ‘sharing the heart of music’, the quartet believes that chamber music is an act of friendship and play to be shared directly with audiences, and is committed to crafting unique and eclectic programmes that engage listeners in imaginative ways.

 ‘Our strength is the music itself.
 I know that playing a few notes can touch people and do something with their emotions.
 You can’t describe what it is – it just happens’